Key takeaways

 For any business, selecting the right accounting system is a critical decision.
 The right tool can save time, help to avoid errors and allow easy access to financial data.
 This guide outlines the process to select accounting software for all types of businesses, regardless of size or industry.
 It covers key features to look for in a solution, how make smart purchase decisions and expert tips for implementing accounting software.

 Begin with a mapping of what you’re doing and where it hurts most.
-Make a list of the tasks you’d like the software to help with: invoicing, bill pay, payroll tracking and perhaps inventory management and tax reporting or project-based billing.
+Make a list of the tasks you’d like the software to help with: Invoicing, bill pay, payroll tracking and perhaps inventory management and tax reporting or project-based billing.
 Take into account the number of users and whether remote, or multi-location access is needed.
 Setting clear goals upfront helps keep decisions practical, not aspirational.

 Not all companies need the same level of capabilities, but there are a few features that are frequently useful: